 Students are allowed in the library from 8:00 am to 8:00 pm on all working days of the week except on Fridays and national holidays.
 They are allowed to read and also permitted to borrow books from the library.
 No food, drink and unnecessary discussion is allowed inside the library.

 Teachers and staff are selected through Specific Selection Committees.
-Teachers have to possess qualifications as per requirements of Bangladesh Medical and Dental Council.
+Teachers have to possess requisite qualifications, experience and publications as per requirements of Bangladesh Medical and Dental Council.

 Students are encouraged to participate in extra-curricular activities such as:

 - Sports and games.

 - Common room activities.

 - Literary activities such as debate, seminar, publication of annual magazine.